 - The global pressure on lawyers to beat down legal costs

-The global drop in the standard of living has made lawyers gradually forgo the traditional billing-hour model (which has been criticized for rewarding inefficiency) in favour of alternative billing models such as – fixed/flat fees.
-Recent law department metrics survey reports that over 70% of fees paid to counsels are based on fixed rates, rather than hourly rates.
+The global drop in the standard of living has made lawyers to gradually forgo the traditional billing-hour model (which has been criticized for rewarding inefficiency) in favour of alternative billing models such as fixed/flat fees.
+Recent law department metrics survey reports that over 70% of fees paid to counsels are based on fixed rates rather than hourly rates.

-Lawyers should always watch out for new trends in order to prepared for any abrupt changes, and easily place themselves in favorable positions.
+Lawyers should always watch out for new trends in order to be prepared for any abrupt changes and easily place themselves in favorable positions.